 Distribution of breeding values

-In MaleFlow20 scenario the multiplier had a higher genetic merit than the nucleus for trait 1, but lower for trait 2.
+In the MaleFlow20 scenario the genetic merit in generation 40 was higher in the multiplier than the nucleus for trait 1, but lower for trait 2.
 We show this in Figure 3 with the distribution of true breeding values and their partitions in nucleus and multiplier by trait in generation 40 of one replicate.
-We again observed animals with higher breeding values for trait 1 in the multiplier than in the nucleus, with an even larger difference than in MaleFlow100 scenario.
+We again observed animals with higher breeding values for trait 1 in the multiplier than in the nucleus, with the difference even larger than in the MaleFlow100 scenario.
 We did not observe the same phenomena for trait 2.

 Partitioning the true breeding values and genetic trend

 The partitioning revealed, that selection of multiplier males and females further increased the genetic gain for trait 1 in the multiplier compared to the nucleus, but decreased the genetic gain for trait 2.
 We show this in Figure 5 with the genetic trends in the nucleus and multiplier by trait and their partitions summarised over 10 replicates.
 As in MaleFlow100 scenario, the nucleus genetic gain stemmed from selection of nucleus males and females.
-The mean genetic gain in generation 40 for trait 1 was 10.09 and 8.39 for trait 2, with nucleus males contributing 5.69 for trait 1 and 5.17 for trait 2, and nucleus females contributing 4.40 for trait 1 and 3.22 for trait 2.
+The mean genetic gain at generation 40 for trait 1 was 10.09 and 8.39 for trait 2, with nucleus males contributing 5.69 for trait 1 and 5.17 for trait 2, and nucleus females contributing 4.40 for trait 1 and 3.22 for trait 2.

 In the multiplier the genetic gain was again higher than in the nucleus, but only for trait 1.
-This higher genetic gain was a result of non-zero contribution of multiplier female and male selection and reduced contribution of nucleus females.
+This higher genetic gain was a result of non-zero contribution of multiplier female and male selection and a reduced contribution of nucleus females.
 In MaleFlow20 we reduced the use of nucleus males in the multiplier, which reduced the contribution of nucleus females via reduced nucleus-multiplier gene flow.
 For trait 2, the genetic gain in the multiplier was lower than in the nucleus due to a small average negative contribution of multiplier females and multiplier males and reduced contribution of nucleus females and nucleus males via reduced gene flow.
-The mean genetic gain in generation 40 in the multiplier was 10.36 for trait 1 and 8.14 for trait 2, with nucleus males contributing 5.70 for trait 1 and 5.09 for trait 2, nucleus females contributing 4.21 for trait 1 and 3.13 for trait 2, multiplier males contributing 0.15 for trait 1 and -0.03 for trait 2, and multiplier females contributing 0.30 for trait 1 and -0.05 for trait 2.
+The mean genetic gain at generation 40 in the multiplier was 10.36 for trait 1 and 8.14 for trait 2, with nucleus males contributing 5.70 for trait 1 and 5.09 for trait 2, nucleus females contributing 4.21 for trait 1 and 3.13 for trait 2, multiplier males contributing 0.15 for trait 1 and -0.03 for trait 2, and multiplier females contributing 0.30 for trait 1 and -0.05 for trait 2.
 Additional file 2 shows distributions of partitioned true breeding values for one replicate.

 Discussion